Rp-sushil/Counter-React-Redux-BoilerPlate/README.md

  - [ ] '+' will increase counter by 1
  - [ ] '-' will decrease counter by 1
  - [ ] '+' and '-' button should be visible.
- - [ ] display current counter value.
+ - [ ] display current counter value insdie span tag in App.js.
+Don't change data-testId